 The downside of a home as an investment

-Now that all this has been cleared out, there are aspects of mortgage that may make it less attractive for some people.
+Now that we have cleared all this out, there are aspects of a mortgage that may make it less attractive for some people.

-When you lose all your income and are unable to make the payments on your mortgage, then you risk losing your home.
-Your home will be sold at a discount, and you may not get back the money you have put in.
+When you lose all your income and cannot make the payments on your mortgage, then you risk losing your home.
+The bank will sell your home at a discount, and you may not get back the money you have put in.
 However, in most cases, you can get something back.

 Mental load and responsibility of fixing things and regularly renovating to keep the value your real estate up.
 If you live in a rental, you don’t have to think about these things, and this makes your life easier.